mfmotta/slurm-gcp/README.md

 <br>

-For more details and a starting tutorial, please refer to [Build Infrastructure - Terraform GCP Example](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build).
+For more details and an introductory tutorial to Slurm with Terraform, please refer to [Build Infrastructure - Terraform GCP Example](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build).

 <br>